csgenetics/csgenetics_scrnaseq/README.md

 The pipeline is then run using the Nextflow executable and the 'docker' profile.

+For specification of input sequences see [Specifying input sequencing files](#specifying-input-sequencing-files).

 ```bash
 nextflow run main.nf -profile docker --input_csv $HOME/analysis/input_csv/input_csv.csv
 ```